Pastel Colours

 Itäisenkadun Taidetarvike's website uses Google Analytics, which stores demographic information about the user and information about website usage and browsing.
 Google is responsible for the storage of this information, and the user can, based on EU legislation, request Google to delete information concerning them.
 As an Analytics customer, Itäisenkadun Taidetarvike cannot link demographic information to individual users.

-In addition to Google, due to technical implementation, information about website usage and browsing, as well as the customer's contact information, may end up with Itäisenkadun Taidetarvike's online store service provider Pulse24 Oy and payment service provider Paytrail Oyj.
-Pulse24 Oy or Paytrail Oyj is responsible for the storage of this information, and the user can, based on EU legislation, request the deletion of information concerning them.
+In addition to Google, due to technical implementation, information about website usage and browsing, as well as the customer's contact information, may end up with Itäisenkadun Taidetarvike's online store service provider Pulse24 Oy and payment service provider Kustom AB.
+Pulse24 Oy or Kustom AB is responsible for the storage of this information, and the user can, based on EU legislation, request the deletion of information concerning them.
 As a customer of Pulse24 Oy, Itäisenkadun Taidetarvike cannot link usage and browsing information to individual users.
 Itäisenkadun Taidetarvike has access to personal data received through the payment service provider.
 This information is used exclusively for deliveries and returns of products from the online store.
 Information about payment instruments or bank account details does not reach Itäisenkadun Taidetarvike.

 Terms and Conditions for Payment, Delivery, and Order Cancellation in the Online Store